-Diagnosing hEDS is not easy.
-Many doctors are unaware of how to diagnose or treat patients with any type of EDS.
-While Ehlers-Danlos Syndrome is classified as a rare disease, it affects about 70,000 people in the United States alone.
-This can be very frustrating to those with this disorder.
-There is no test available and there are many factors that may be similar to various other disorders making it even harder to diagnose.
+Diagnosing hEDS is not easy and many doctors are unaware of how to treat patients with EDS.
+Hypermobile EDS is the only form of Ehlers-Danlos which can not be confirmed with genetic testing.
+There is no test available and there are many factors that may be similar to other disorders making it hard to diagnose.
 A clinical diagnosis of hEDS has a set of 3 detailed criteria that must be met.

-We will lay out what your treatment path looks like after an exam.
 We don’t predetermine what your care is going to be.
-It is tailored to what each person needs.
+Treatment is tailored to each person’s needs following an exam.
 Most often, treatment is a combination of in-office and home-based therapy.
 Muscle & Joint Clinic will closely monitor your progress, modifying it as your body restores its strength and capacity.

-For most people, Yes.
-While Ehlers-Danlos Syndrome is not curable, Muscle & Joint Clinic’s proven track record has allowed many of our patients to see significant improvement.
+While Ehlers-Danlos Syndrome is not curable, Muscle & Joint Clinic’s proven track record has allowed many of our patients to reduce pain and increase function.
 We have helped patients devastated by pain, joint instability, and other aspects of EDS.
 We work with you to find the best way to develop a pain-reduced or pain-free lifestyle.
-Many people who live with EDS have learned with proper treatment they can still be active and play the sports they love.
+Many people who live with EDS have learned with proper treatment they can still be active and do the things they love.